dpauld/nlp_proj_homework_week3_retriever/README.md

 ## Frequent Error and Solution:
 1. pytest : The term 'pytest' is not recognized as the name of a cmdlet, function, script file, or operable program.
-   *. solution: use terminal or powershell for windows and run `python -m pip install pytest`.
+   * **solution**: use terminal or powershell for windows and run `python -m pip install pytest`.
 Then it should be possible to run the unit test file.